 We face risks with respect to the contractual arrangements with our consolidated affiliated entity and its shareholders.
-If our consolidated affiliated entity or its shareholders fail to perform their obligations under the contractual arrangements, our ability to enforce the contractual arrangements that give us effective control ove the consolidated affiliated entity may be limited.
-If we are unable to maintain effective control over our consolidated affiliated entity, we would not be able to continu to consolidate its financial results.
-The revenues generated by our directly owned subsidiaries, apart from revenues earned in respect of the relevant contractual arrangements with Vipshop Information, are primarily derived from our product promotion activities for brands.
-In the years ended December 31, 2010, 2011 and 2012, our subsidiaries contributed in aggregate approximately nil, 0.37% and 0.02%, respectively, of our total consolidated net revenues, exclusive of revenues derive from Vipshop Information.
-As of December 31, 2010, 2011 and 2012, our holding company and our subsidiaries accounted for an aggregate of nil, 63.70% and 56.53%, respectively, of our consolidated total assets (excluding assets attributable to transactions with Vipshop Information).
+If our consolidated affiliated entity or its shareholders fail to perform their obligations under the contractual arrangements, our ability to enforce the contractual arrangements that give us effective control over the consolidated affiliated entity may be limited.
+If we are unable to maintain effective control over our consolidated affiliated entity, we would not be able to continue to consolidate its financial results.
 For a detailed description of the risks associated with our corporate structure, see "Risk Factors-Risks Relating to Our Corporate Structure and Restrictions on Our Industry."
-For a detailed description of the regulatory environment that necessitates the adoption of our corporate structure, see "Regulations."
+For a detailed description of the regulatory environment that necessitates the adoption of our corporate structure, see "Regulation."

-In addition, as a holding company, our ability to pay dividends may depend upon dividends paid to us by Vipshop China, our wholly owned subsidiary in China, which may be restricted under PRC law.
+In addition, as a holding company, our ability to pay dividends may depend upon dividends paid to us by Vipshop China, our wholly-owned subsidiary in China, which may be restricted under PRC law.
 For more information, see "Risk Factors-Risks Relating to Doing Business in China-We principally rely on dividends and other distributions on equity paid by Vipshop China in China to fund our cash and financing requirements, and any limitation on the ability of Vipshop China to make payments to us could have a material adverse effect on our ability to conduct our business" and "Regulations-Regulations on Dividend Distribution."